breathe-easy-events/sheffield.breathe-easy.uk/src/index.md

 🌤️ Breathe Easy Sheffield is a new eclectic series of social and cultural events, designed with enhanced safety measures in place to reduce transmission risk.
 Launching autumn 2024.

+👉 Want to find out more?
+[Register your interest](http://eepurl.com/iQfyS2)

+*This site is under construction as of June 2024*